 How can optimized solid-liquid solvent extraction techniques improve analytical precision?

-Solvent extraction is a widely used analytical method for separating and quantifying components from solid or liquid matrices using a suitable solvent.
-It relies on the solubility of specific compounds in the chosen solvent, allowing selective removal and measurement.
-A sample is immersed in a solvent, then it is washed off with fresh solvent and the extract collected.
+Solvent extraction separates and quantifies components from solid or liquid matrices using a suitable solvent.
+It relies on the solubility of specific compounds in that solvent, allowing selective removal and measurement.

-There are several methods of performing an extraction.
-The traditional Soxhlet method is the best known though it has multiple areas for improvement.
-The Randall extraction (Used by VELP), also known as hot solvent extraction, is a faster and more efficient variation of the Soxhlet extraction method.
-Developed by Randall, it reduces the extraction time significantly by operating at higher temperatures and integrating the boiling, rinsing, and evaporation steps into a single process.
+The Randall extraction (used by VELP), also called hot solvent extraction, is a faster, more efficient variant of Soxhlet.
+It cuts extraction time by working at higher temperatures and combining boiling, rinsing and evaporation into a single process.

-Maximum reproducibility is enoned, as well as a high recovery rate of the solvent used.
+It ensures high reproducibility and a high recovery rate of the solvent.

 Immersion

-The sample is immersed in boiling solvent for an effective defatting action.
+The sample is immersed in boiling solvent for effective defatting.

-The condensed solvent flows over the sample and through the thimble to complete the extraction process.
+Condensed solvent flows over the sample and through the thimble to complete the extraction.

-More than 90% of the solvent is recovered in the internal recovery tank (SER 158).
-The glass cup contains the extracted matter.
+Over 90% of the solvent is recovered in the internal recovery tank (SER 158).
+The glass cup holds the extracted matter.

 Applications of solvent extraction

-Solvent extraction is widely used for the extraction of different compounds; the most common applications are the determination of crude fat and total fat content, but there are many others.
+Solvent extraction is widely used to extract many compounds.
+The most common uses are determining crude fat and total fat content, among others.

 Food and Feed